 concocted by the British and U.N. resolutions.

-1998 Ron Paul 25:6 The centuries old ethnic rivalries inherent
+The centuries-old ethnic rivalries inherent

 in this region, and aggravated